graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 based on the URL used.

-Note: Be aware that `query` is a misleading parameter name as its value is a string describing one or more operations, each of which may be a query, mutation or subscription.
+Note: Be aware that `query` is a misleading parameter name as its value is a string describing one or more operations, each of which may be a query or mutation.
 A better name would have been `document`, but the term `query` is well established.

 Note: Depending on the serialization format used, values of the aforementioned parameters can be encoded differently but their names and semantics must stay